daniellaomokore/LondonTempGuess/README.md

 <i>This is a simple web app game where users need to guess the temperature at a certain date and time from the past in London.

-This was created with Python, Html, Css, JavaScript and a CSV file for the temperature data.</i>
+This was created built with Python, SQL, MySQL, HTML, CSS , JavaScript, Flask Framework and a CSV file for the temperature data.</i>

 <img width="956" alt="picpic" src="https://user-images.githubusercontent.com/79287671/216978137-52fb7585-ad1c-4aab-a333-46650c941e56.png">